pmlmodelling/NEMO3.6-FABM/README.rst

 ============================================================================
-Fork of NEMO_ 3.6 stable branch with modifcations for FABM_ and shelf systems.
+Fork of NEMO_ 3.6 stable branch with modifications for FABM_ and shelf systems.
 ============================================================================

-This master branch includes modifications for shelf systems and FABM_ with ERSEM_ enabled.
+This master branch includes the NEMO-FABM coupler and modifications for shelf systems.

-The pure NEMO_-code without shelf and FABM modifications is in the ``feat/NEMO-svn`` branch.
+It is currently based on svn revision ``@6232`` in the central NEMO repository.

-It should remain untouched in order to enable conflict-free syncing with the central NEMO repository.
+NEMO is shared under the CeCILL free software license (see NEMOGCM/License_CeCILL.txt) The NEMO-FABM coupler is developed by the `Plymouth Marine Laboratory`_ and made available under the CeCILL license as well.

-The current state is based on svn revision ``@6232``.
+We emphasize that *this is not an official NEMO release*.
+It is a codebase maintained by the Plymouth Marine Laboratory for the purpose of distributing the NEMO-FABM coupler code and a NEMO 3.6 codebase tailored to the North-West European shelf.
+While this is a production-ready code (e.g., it underpins all 3D simulations within the the `UK Shelf Seas Biogeochemistry Programme`_), compatibiltiy with other codebases based on NEMO 3.6 is not guaranteed.

-Shelf-enabled code without the FABM coupler is in ``feat/shelf-enabled``.
+If you want to use the NEMO-FABM coupler with another NEMO 3.6 codebase, the place to start is the NEMOGCM/NEMO/TOP_SRC directory, which contains modifications (and a new FABM subdirectory) to activate the NEMO coupler.

 Compilation using ``makenemo``
 ==============================